elundmark/yapymatrix/README.md

                         Making this 0 will not turn off bold characters completely, to do this, use --no-bold-characters
                         instead (Default: 8)
-  --sparse-columns      This will skip every other column, to make it look a
-                        little lighter.
-Works best on wide terminals.
-Plus it speeds up things a bit (Default: False) --very-sparse-columns
-                        This will skip 2 of 3 column, to make it look a lot lighter.
-Works best on wide terminals.
-Plus it speeds up things a lot (Default: False) --spaces-abs-min-height SPACES_ABS_MIN_HEIGHT
+  --spaces-abs-min-height SPACES_ABS_MIN_HEIGHT
                         Minimum height of vertical spaces (Default: 5) --spaces-abs-max-height SPACES_ABS_MAX_HEIGHT